-Definition 3.51.
-Let e be a PENRC(extract) expression and let Γ be an LBtype assignment on e.
-If $e(\sigma)$ is defined for every context $\sigma \in \Gamma$ (according to the semantics in Figure 3.7), then e is well-defined under Γ .
-The welldefinedness problem for the list-based PENRC(extract) consists of checking, given e and Γ , whether e is well-defined under Γ .
+Definition 51.
+Let e be a PENRC(extract) expression and let Γ be a listbased NRC-type assignment on e.
+If $e(\sigma)$ is defined for every context $\sigma \in \Gamma$, then e is well-defined under Γ .
+The well-definedness problem for the listbased PENRC(extract) consists of checking, given an expression e and a list-based NRC-type assignment Γ on e, whether e is well-defined under Γ .